UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Arrows become more prominent when hovered over
     * Arrows have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available)
 * Bar chart
+    * The SVG chart must have an id of "bar-chart"
     * Count is on the y-axis and gender is on the x-axis
     * Axes are clean, titled, and formatted well
     * Horizontal gridlines are visible